 In his quest for his desired sound, Coltrane apparently had many mouthpieces worked on and altered by Frank Wells, a Chicago-based technician.

-Coltrane initially played a Selmer Super Balanced Action tenor, before switching to a Selmer Mark VI, with which he recorded his masterpiece, A Love Supreme.
+John Coltrane initially played a Selmer Super Balanced Action tenor, before switching to a Selmer Mark VI, with which he recorded his masterpiece, A Love Supreme.
+We included this in our list of the top 10 John Coltrane albums of all time.

 The Selmer Mark VI saxophone is the most famous horn of all time: favoured by countless famous players, it was produced between 1954 and 1974, and most modern saxophones are now based upon its design and mechanics.

-Modern tenor saxophone titan Redman went the opposite way to John Coltrane and switched from a Selmer Mark VI (which previously belonged to his father, the great Dewey Redman) to a Selmer Super Balanced Action.
+Modern tenor saxophone player Joshua Redman switched from a Selmer Mark VI (which previously belonged to his father, the great Dewey Redman) to a Selmer Super Balanced Action.

 The Super Balanced Action was Selmer’s flagship horn between 1946 and 1953, and it remains a favourite of vintage sax fans today.